joshuacreveling/Module_10_Challenge_Assignment/README.md

 1. Cluster cryptocurrencies with K-means using original data
 2. Cluster cryptocurrencies with K-means using the PCA data

-After performing the two clustering technqiques, we use visualization tools to compare the results from each.
+After performing the two clustering techniques, we use visualization tools to compare the results from each.

 The sections of this notebook are as follows: